OthmanSefraoui/Data_story/docs/index.md

 If you look at the raw emission for cattle, between 1986 and about 2000, there is a huge drop in emissions.
 This is expected, because it corresponds to the mad cow disease epidemic.
 Other emissions have seen a somewhat steady rise.
 {: .text-justify}

-Per capita emission are very revealing: we can see that dairy cattle, meat cattle and swine emission per animal decreases over time! (dairy cattle: x0.5, meat cattle x0.64, swine x0.75) This reveals improving techniques in breeding.
+Per capita emission are very revealing: we can see that dairy cattle, meat cattle and swine emission per animal decreases over time! (dairy cattle: x0.5, meat cattle x0.64, swine x0.75): This reveals either a decreased global consumption per capita, or improving techniques.
 {: .text-justify}

 Chickens, however, are another story.
-While the emissions per animal have,'t change much for laying chickens between 1961 and 2014, it should be noted that they first decreased by 25% (mind the y-axis) before going back to the original value - whatever progress was made in that area was lost.
-Chicken bred for meat have seen a 2-fold increase in the emission per animal, which is hardly beneficial.
-An explanation for that is the growing production of chickens (see production above) in crowded spaces, where there manure is left to rot.
-This is the only reasonably expandable emission source in the emissions we consider (chicken eat the same to reach maturity and there is no enteric fermentation).
+While the emissions per animal haven't changed much for laying chickens between 1961 and 2014, it should be noted that they first decreased by 25% (mind the y-axis) before going back to the original value - whatever progress was made in that area was lost.
+Chicken bred for meat have seen a 2-fold increase in the emission per capita, which is hardly beneficial.
+An explanation for that is the growing production of chickens (see production above) in crowded spaces and in high volume: it correlates with the increased production per capita.
+It is also possibale that manure is left to rot.
+This is the only expandable emission source in the emissions we consider (chicken eat the same to reach maturity).
 {: .text-justify}

 ## Detailed emissions